wp-plugins/easy/readme.txt

 = 0.6.1 =

  * NEW - Controler: show ID or IDS only
- * NEW - Controler: Debug a flexible debug feature (Though it is in the control slot, it doesn't change anything.).
+ * NEW - Controler: Debug a flexible debug feature (Though it is in the control slot, it doesn't change anything it just outputs the debug.).
  * FIX - The post type has been broken, it doesn't reflect the user "post type" value, sorry for that.

 = 0.6 =